saghul/aiouv/README.rst

 `PEP-3156 <http://www.python.org/dev/peps/pep-3156/>`_ is a proposal for asynchronous I/O in Python, starting with Python 3.3.
 The reference implementation is codenamed Tulip and can be found `here <https://code.google.com/p/tulip/>`_.
-It will be part of the standard library in 3.4 and also available in PyPI under the name **asyncio**.
+It's part of the standard library in 3.4 and also available in PyPI under the name **asyncio**.

-Rose is an event loop implementation for asincio based on `pyuv <https://github.com/saghul/pyuv>`_.
+Rose is an event loop implementation for asyncio based on `pyuv <https://github.com/saghul/pyuv>`_.

 Rose depends on asyncio and pyuv >= 0.10.0, you can install them by doing:

 ::

     pip install -U asyncio pyuv

-**NOTE:** Currently rose might be a bit behind asyncio, if an API changed rose might not be updated yet.
-I hope to resume development soon and make a release on PyPI.
-Pull requests are of course welcome :-)

 Extra API functions
 ===================